mattsmith009/CICApplication/README.md

 ## **Using the Tool**

-Inputing data -
+Inputing data - Data will typically come from the stream of data that is returned by a scraper of choice.

 Running the scrapers -

-Gathering results -
+Gathering results - All results gathered form the extraction of information will be gathered in the extracted.json file.
+From there you can use python code to convert from JSON format in to a SQL database for parsing and discovery.

 ## **Training Data**